jplag/JPlag/README.md

 ### CLI
 *Note that the [legacy CLI](https://github.com/jplag/jplag/blob/legacy/README.md) is varying slightly.*
 The language can either be set with the -l parameter or as a subcommand (`jplag [jplag options] <language name> [language options]`).
 A subcommand takes priority over the -l option.
-When using the subcommand, language-specific arguments can be set.
-A list of language-specific options can be obtained by requesting the help page of a subcommand (e.g. `jplag java -h`).
+Language-specific arguments can be set when using the subcommand.
+A list of language-specific options can be obtained by requesting the help page of a subcommand (e.g., `jplag java —h`).

 ```
 Parameter descriptions: